LLM-Pruner: On the Structural Pruning of Large Language Models: Experiments

-\paragraph{Evaluation and Datasets.} To assess the performance of the model in the task-agnostic setting, we follow LLaMa's evaluation to perform zero-shot task classification on common sense reasoning datasets: BoolQ ~\cite{clark-etal-2019-boolq}, PIQA~\cite{Bisk2020piqa}, HellaSwag~\cite{zellers2019hellaswag}, WinoGrande~\cite{ai2:winogrande}, ARC-easy~\cite{allenai:arc}, ARC-challenge~\cite{allenai:arc} and OpenbookQA~\cite{OpenBookQA2018}.
-Follow~\cite{eval-harness}, the model ranks the choices in the multiple choice tasks or generates the answer in the open-ended generation \footnote{https://github.com/EleutherAI/lm-evaluation-harness}.
-Additionally, we complement our evaluation with a zero-shot perplexity (PPL) analysis on Wikitext2~\cite{merity2016pointer} and PTB~\cite{marcus-etal-1993-building}.
-However, for the experiment on ChatGLM, we do not estimate the PPL on these two datasets.
-This is attributed to the inherent nature of ChatGLM as a dialogue model, which necessitates a query prompt and often recycles partial words from the query within the response.
-This pattern of interaction diverges significantly from the formats in Wikitext2 and PTB. \paragraph{Implementation Details.} In the model pruning process, we use 10 randomly selected samples from Bookcorpus~\cite{Zhu_2015_ICCV}, each truncated to a sequence length of 128, as the input for establishing dependency and calculating the gradient for both LLaMA and Vicuna.
+\paragraph{Implementation Details.} In the model pruning process, we use 10 randomly selected samples from Bookcorpus~\cite{Zhu_2015_ICCV}, each truncated to a sequence length of 128, as the calibration samples for establishing dependency and calculating the gradient for both LLaMA and Vicuna.
 For ChatGLM, we select 10 random samples from DailyDialog~\cite{li2017dailydialog}.
 During the recovery phase, we utilize the cleaned version of Alpaca~\cite{alpaca}, which comprises approximately 50k samples.
 Remarkably, tuning these samples requires merely 3 hours on a single GPU with only 2 epochs.
-More hyper-parameters of pruning and training can be found in Appendix.
+More hyper-parameters of pruning and training can be found in Appendix \ref{sec:apx_implementation_details}.

-\paragraph{Statistics of the Compressed Model.} Table \ref{tbl:stat_param} presents the statistic of the models that are used in our experiments: the parameter count, MACs, and memory requirements for running each model.
+\paragraph{Statistics of the Compressed Model.} Table \ref{tbl:stat_param} presents the statistic of the 7B models that are used in our experiments: the parameter count, MACs, memory requirements and latency for running each model.
 The statistical evaluation is conducted using the inference mode, where the model is fed a sentence consisting of 64 tokens.
-Here, the `\blockname' strategy implies that the pruned unit in the model consists of Group A and Group B as illustrated in Figure \ref{fig:main}, whereas `\channelname' indicates that the unit to be pruned is Group C. We delve into an analysis of these two choices in Section \ref{sec:block_width}.
-The pruning ratio stated here denotes the ratio of parameters to be pruned, and the pruning ratio of structural pruning may not align exactly with the predefined ratio.
+The latency is tested under the test set of WikiText2 on a single A5000.
+Here, the `\blockname' strategy implies that the pruned unit in the model consists of Group Type A and Group Type B as illustrated in Figure \ref{fig:main}, whereas `\channelname' indicates that the unit to be pruned is Group Type C. We delve into an analysis of these two choices in Section \ref{sec:block_channel}(Channel Strategy vs. Block Strategy).
+The pruning ratio stated here denotes the approximate ratio of parameters to be pruned since the number of parameters within each pruned structure does not perfectly match the total number of pruned parameters.